 The Castillo can get very busy, but we got there shortly after opening and it wasn’t very crowded at all.
 This allowed our kids to be crazy without annoying other guests.

-3. Exploring Getsemani on Foot
+3. Explore Getsemaní on Foot

 Old Town Cartagena is not the only interesting neighborhood to wander around.
-Getsemani is an incredibly interesting neighborhood to spend time exploring and discovering its wonders.
+Getsemaní is an incredibly interesting neighborhood to spend time exploring and discovering its wonders.

-4. Rosario Islands
+4. Take a Day Trip to the Rosario Islands

-5. Playa Blanca
+5. Visit Playa Blanca

 2-Day Cartagena Itinerary with Kids

-Our original plan was to stay in Cartagena for one night before our Isla Mucara trip, then two nights afterwards.
+Our original plan was to stay in Cartagena for one night before our Isla Múcura trip, then two nights afterwards.
 We ended up arriving in Cartagena one day early, so we had one full day in the city before and after our Caribbean island getaway.

 Here’s how we spent those two days in Cartagena with kids:

-Day 2: We spent the morning getting a little history and enjoying the city views at Castillo de San Felipe de Barajas.
+We spent the morning getting a little history and enjoying the city views at Castillo de San Felipe de Barajas.

-Then we spent an afternoon exploring the delightful streets around our Getsemani hotels.
+Then we spent an afternoon exploring the delightful streets around our Getsemaní hotels.

-Getting into Getsemani, Cartagena with Kids
+Getting into Getsemaní from Cartagena Airport

 If you’re up for it, a local taxi is much cheaper than a private transfer.
 Most of the licensed taxis in Cartagena are really small, compact cars.
 We figured we couldn’t fit ourselves, our two backpacks and four daybags into one, but our driver managed to fit all of our stuff into his dinky little car.

-Hotels in Getsemani, Cartagena with Kids
+Where to Stay in Cartagena with Kids

-Due to our earlier than planned arrival, we ended up staying at three different Cartagena hotels – all in Getsemani.
+Due to our earlier than planned arrival, we ended up staying at three different Cartagena hotels, all in Getsemaní.

 One downside is the street noise.
 It’s located on the corner of two rather busy streets, with a lot of honking going on.
 The noise lasted well into the night and none of us slept very well.
 The breakfast had a good selection, including pancakes and strawberries.